JosephSFH/s2LFM-Net/README.md

 cd ~
 python demo_inference_kidney.py
 ```
-or again again, just click the button to see the results from a 4-color human kidney slice.
+or again again, just click the **run** button to see the results from a 4-color human kidney slice.

 # Results
 Numerical simulated data was randomly synthesis with tubulins and beans in 8 channels (simulation codes are under preparation and would be provided soon).
 The centerview of RGB measurements are shown on the left.
 The right part shows the results from **s²LFM-Net**.
 Scale bars, 20μm.